Kong/kong/UPGRADE.md

   SSL termination somewhere before your requests hit Kong, and if you have configured `https_only` on the API, or if you use a plugin that requires HTTPS traffic (e.g. OAuth2).
-- The internal DNS resolver now honours the `search` and `ndots` configuration options of your `resolv.conf` file.
+- The internal DNS resolver now honors the `search` and `ndots` configuration options of your `resolv.conf` file.
 Make sure that DNS resolution is still consistent in your environment, and consider eventually not using FQDNs anymore.